-- Help develop high levels of knowledge and skills in their area(s) of competence at rates of learning commensurate with their abilities; - Provide an environment and develop skills for student self-directed learning; - Help develop skills needed for in-depth study of topics, ideas, and issues; - Learn and interact with others of similar abilities; - Help develop the skills necessary to function in groups in leadership and support roles; - Help understand and use their God-given abilities in meaningful and productive ways.
+- Provide extensions to what students are already learning in the classroom, not to replace core instruction. - Help develop high levels of knowledge and skills in their area(s) of competence at rates of learning commensurate with their abilities; - Provide an environment and develop skills for student self-directed learning; - Help develop skills needed for in-depth study of topics, ideas, and issues; - Learn and interact with others of similar abilities; - Help develop the skills necessary to function in groups in leadership and support roles; - Help understand and use their God-given abilities in meaningful and productive ways.

 Placement in the Quest Program involves careful consideration of the whole student.
 This includes factors of cognition, achievement, and personal application.
 All factors are considered carefully when making recommendations for placement of individual students.
 Each new grade brings with it new challenges.
 Therefore, the students are re-evaluated yearly to determine proper placement.
 Curriculum increases in difficulty and therefore placement may change.
-A teacher or parent may request a student for the Quest Program.
+A teacher or parent may request that a student be considered for the Quest Program.
 The coordinator and classroom teachers then discuss and make the decision.
 Placement factors are then reviewed as needed throughout the year.
 Students may be considered for the program if they meet two of the following criteria: